Physiotherapy Techniques and Approaches to Patient Treatment

 • Intervention - a variety of therapies

-• Prevention - plans to improve overall health, reduce or prevent injury and disease.
+• Prevention - plans to improve overall health and reduce or prevent injury and disease.

-We will detail how this process is incorporated under the three main techniques provided by physiotherapists.
-And discover how effective each approach can be.
+We will detail how this process is incorporated into the three main techniques provided by physiotherapists and discover how effective each approach can be.

 Advice